A reliable infrared vein finder can dramatically improve first-attempt IV access, reduce patient discomfort, and save valuable clinical time.

-When you use a simple, portable infrared vein finder device – you can save time, reduce waste of materials (needles, syringes, etc), and most importantly:
+When you use a simple, portable light for finding veins, you can save time, reduce waste of materials (needles, syringes, etc.), and most importantly:

 You can reduce the pain, stress, and trauma experienced by patients with hard-to-find veins – especially the elderly, the dark-skinned, children, and babies.